In one of my posts on BPM cycles, I wrote that I see BPM as activities happening on different levels:

 1. Execution of a process for a case

-2. Live managing of cases
+2. Live monitoring and managing of cases

 3. Improving the process

 To implement this, it might be a good idea to understand your processes.
 When I help organizations to understand their processes, I always take a look at the different enablers of a process.
 Think about workflow, people, software, data, governance etc. In short; all the aspects needed to make a process perform.

 The enabler I’d like to focus on in this post is data.
 You’ve probably read millions of articles that tell you data is "the new gold".
 You also might remember the roaring days of Big Data or attended a conference where a hip data scientist told you that nowadays we produce more data in a minute, than our grandparents did in a whole millennium.

 Cool, but what does it have to do with your processes?
 A lot.
 In many processes, data (or should I call it information?) plays a big role.
 But data in general doesn’t mean anything.
 You need data to fulfill a need.
 That’s why I always make a distinction, like the cycles, between data on different levels to manage your cases and processes: